Andrew J. Peters

-Andrew James Peters (April 3, 1872 – June 26, 1938) was an American politician who served in the United States House of Representatives and as the 42nd Mayor of Boston, today best remembered for his role in the death of Starr Faithfull.
+Andrew James Peters (April 3, 1872 – June 26, 1938) was an American politician who served as the Mayor of Boston and as a member of the United States House of Representatives.
+He is today best remembered for being a suspect in the death of Starr Faithfull.

 Early years

 Peters was born on April 3, 1872, in West Roxbury, Massachusetts.
 His family had been in Massachusetts since the first Andrew Peters arrived there in 1657.
 He attended Harvard University earning an A.B. in 1895 and a LL.B. from Harvard Law School in 1898.

 Political career

 Peters served two terms in the Massachusetts State Senate (1904, 1905).
 In 1906, he was elected to the U.S. House of Representatives, where he served from 1907 to 1914.

 In 1914, Peters was appointed to be Assistant Secretary of the Treasury under William Gibbs McAdoo in the first administration of President Woodrow Wilson.
 He served there until 1918, when he began his term as Mayor of Boston, having defeated incumbent James Michael Curley in the 1917 mayoral election.
 He handled the Boston police strike in 1919.

 Peters was considered for Governor of Massachusetts later in the 1920s, but was not nominated.
 He served as treasurer of a Massachusetts state campaign against money-hoarding organized at the request of President Herbert Hoover in 1932, and was named to the Massachusetts Advisory Committee of the Home Owners' Loan Corporation in 1933.